sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/send-data-sumo-logic.md

 sensuctl edit check check_cpu
 {{< /code >}}

-Replace the `pipelines: []` line with the following array:
+Replace the `handlers: []` line with the following array:

 {{< code yml >}}
-  pipelines:
+  handlers:
-  - type: Pipeline
+  - sumologic
-    api_version: core/v2
-    name: sensu_to_sumo
 {{< /code >}}

-To confirm that the updated `check_cpu` resource definition includes the pipeline reference, run:
+To confirm that the updated `check_cpu` resource definition includes the handler, run:

 {{< language-toggle >}}